Trusted WordPress tutorials, when you need them most.

 Reinstalling WordPress should never be the first option.
 Most common WordPress errors are easily fixable, and this will save you from the hassle of reinstalling WordPress.

-If you cannot figure out the cause of an issue, then follow the instructions in our WordPress troubleshooting guide.
-It will help you pin-point the issue and find a solution.
+If you cannot figure out the cause of an issue, then just follow the instructions in our WordPress troubleshooting guide.
+This article will help you pinpoint the issue and find a solution.

 In case of a hacked WordPress site, you can try the tips in our guide on how to clean a hacked WordPress site.